clegoues/clegoues.github.io/_posts/2017-05-14-conference-networking.md

 ---
-title: Conference Networking, or: Just talk to whomever, with anecdotes
+title: Conference Networking, or, Just talk to whomever, with anecdotes
 date: 2017-05-14
 permalink: /posts/2017/05/post-1
 tags: